samyakpiya/samyakpiya/README.md

 ### 📚 My Goals
 - [ ] Launch my startup idea as a web application.
-- [ ] Contribute to at least two open source projects by the end of the year.
+- [ ] Contribute to at least two open-source projects by the end of the year.
 - [ ] Network with other software engineering professionals in the tech industry.

 ### 💼 Relevant Experiences